 - Encourage proper drainage – limestone’s permeability allows water to maintain its natural course while discouraging erosion.

 - Have a low to non-existent silica content – this reduces the risk of an alkali-silica reaction.

 - Have a relatively low rate of thermal expansion – limestone’s resistance to expansion and contraction due to changes in temperature help it resist cracking and crumbling.

 Limestone, therefore, is widely used in construction projects of all types, including:

 Crushed rock is an essential component of concrete.
 While either gravel or limestone may be employed, limestone produces a stronger concrete that is less prone to expansion and that resists the chemical reactions that can sometimes occur with silica-based gravel that causes the concrete to fracture.

-Hydrated lime – which is a powdery byproduct of limestone mixed with water – is an important addition to asphalt, which can help reduce cracking and stripping, either when used alone or in combination with other chemicals.
+Hydrated lime – which is a powdery byproduct of limestone mixed with water – is an essential addition to asphalt, which can help reduce cracking and stripping, either when used alone or in combination with other chemicals.

 Lime helps stabilize poor soils by adding strength and reducing plasticity and soil swell.
 It can be used as temporary stabilization to strengthen the soil for construction vehicles during construction or as a long-term solution to weak and clay-rich earth.

-Call Melgaard Construction for Limestone Aggregates
+Call Melgaard Construction For Limestone Aggregates